 Support for Faculty Teaching Diverse Students

-The services below are especially designed to support faculty who teach diverse students.
+The online/virtual services below are especially designed to support faculty who teach diverse students.
 These students are often excluded from classroom learning by faculty who are not aware they do not currently use best teaching practices.
 This oversight might negatively impact “traditional” students but can have greater impact on student learning for diverse students.
 Each of the services below address at least one but often several best classroom practices (e.g. course design, content selection, classroom management, classroom climate, etc.) that encourage classroom learning for diverse students.

 Faculty might need or want to teach topics that are marginalized, controversial, or otherwise new scholarly perspectives for students.
 Yet, many faculty are unsure of how to teach these topics in general and are additionally fearful of creating a negative learning environment for diverse students.
 Participants will learn how to lay an evidence-based foundation for teaching difficult or controversial topics.
 At the end, participants will have a detailed strategy for choosing, planning and teaching these topics that is suited for their teaching style, discipline, campus, and students.